TechnionTDK/jbs-json23plet/README.md

 In this section we will review the code components for future maintenance.<br/>
 See the [code documentation](https://techniontdk.github.io/jbs-json23plet/).

+### Overview
+json23plet is simply an engine which know to run user defined generators. <br/>
+Generator is a piece of code that know (with some usege of our modules) to generate RDF triplets from json file.<br/>
+After the generator finished the engine print the results to an output with the same name as the origin one.

 ### Ontologies
 Source code: